nextui-org/nextui/.changeset/real-turkeys-sparkle.md

 ---
-"@nextui-org/use-aria-menu": major
+"@nextui-org/use-aria-menu": patch
 ---

-WHAT: Fixed a type error in the onKeyDown event handler for the menu component.
-WHY: The current implementation uses @ts-ignore to suppress type errors in the onKeyDown event handler.
-This may result in reduced type safety.
+Fixed a type error in the onKeyDown event handler for the menu component